ISS-Security/hw-credit_card_crypto/README.md

       $ ruby spec/crypto_spec.rb

+### C. Advanced Ciphers and Testing
+Your team must implement the double transposition and AES ciphers we saw in class:

+- Implement the two new ciphers:
+  - DoubleTranspositionCipher in `double_trans_cipher.rb`
+  - AesCipher in aes_cipher.rb
+- Write more tests for these ciphers in `spec/crypto_spec.rb`
+  - Can you DRY out all the tests using metaprogramming as we saw in class?

 ## Submission
 Please submit one solution for your team.
 You may simply submit the HTTP url of the git repository where we can find your solution.